 However, it should matter.
 The callous disregard for the actual processes and protections of real law in exchange for the appearance of law in order to accomplish some “good” is a perilous road.
 In the years since the enactment of this farce of law numerous new rights have emerged, social and economic rights.
 This, of course, is another farce, how can a government create a right?
 Rights come from God and are universally true even when they are not universally recognized.
 If a right exists it existed before the government, governments can merely affirm and protect rights, not create them.
 With these new “government created rights” have come laws that actually restrict the real rights of other men and in almost all cases add to the general tax burden of all men – depriving the citizenry of more of their property in the form of income they have earned through their labors – this is by any plain definition theft, taking by force of arms from one man to provide for another.

 Under the delusion of progress, we have lost our affinity for and propagation of the arts.
-We mass produce what we might attempted to call “art” created or performed by “artist” but as everything else in a consumer economy our “art” caters to the lowest denominator – the thing that will sell to the highest number.
+We mass produce what we might attempt to call “art” created or performed by “artist” but as everything else in a consumer economy our “art” caters to the lowest denominator – the thing that will sell to the highest number.
 In terms of quality, this has certainly proven not to be the best model, our “art” is crude, borders on vulgarity and passes more as mindless entertainment than real art.
-Despite the promise of the industrialist to create machines that would reduce our work load and allow for more leisure time we find ourselves always living by a clock with no time for real leisure, even when we are not “at work”.
+Despite the promise of the industrialist to create machines that would reduce our workload and allow for more leisure time we find ourselves always living by a clock with no time for real leisure, even when we are not “at work”.
 It is no wonder that we have time only for entertainment and none for art.
 Corporate endowments made with the bounty derived from selling products people do not need have done nothing to enhance art in our culture and certainly have not kept what we call art focused on the primary subject of historical art – nature.

 Our consumer-based economy forces us to be pioneers continually seeking new frontiers to conquer and exploit.
 The industrialist must become a globalist, for they cannot ignore a fundamental law of nature.
 That being that everything is finite, this includes resources and consumers.
 A production/consumer economy must continually expand, there is no such thing as sustainability in this model.
 Once the economy ceases to expand the real cost of previous expansion – debt – crushes down on the system.
 This very fact drives the foreign policy of a nation enslaved to the industrialist/consumer scheme.
 Americanism is more than our senseless production of items we do not need and our increasing debt to buy these things and our callous disregard for the natural cost of these items.
 Americanism drives us to be missionaries of consumerism to a global market, it requires us to engage in war to secure “tranquility” in regions that have resources we need.
 In this sense, it is ultimately immoral.

-Finally, as a last assault on nature our modern, industrial, progressive, egalitarian culture has sought to fully separate man from the founder of Natural Law.
+Finally, as the last assault on nature our modern, industrial, progressive, egalitarian culture has sought to fully separate man from the founder of Natural Law.
 Religious attendance is historically low per capita and those that do attend likely worship in a “modern setting” replete with all of the trappings and tools of an industrial society.
 PowerPoint services are common, hymns are out and mindless feel-good songs are in, strange and false doctrines have become mainstream.
 We have determined that the State (Federal Government) and therefore the groups that benefit most from the state (corporations, labor unions and “special” status citizens) should be free from religion and the moral lessons it tries to teach.
 After all, real law has proven to get in the way of progress, why should Natural Law as adhered to by true religion be different.
 In our fast-paced, competitive world, devoid of ties to home and family, most Americans have accepted this last tenet of Americanism and abandoned spiritual religion intended to honor Nature’s God entirely.
 To be certain we have retained religion, statism for some or a dozen other -isms for others, but religion focused on the true God is a dying occurrence.

 One could ask where this endless drive for progress will end.
 The old men possessed of common-sense probably already know and could articulate it in a number of colorful ways.
 The twelve Southern authors of “I’ll Take My Stand” ended their introduction with these words: